geramirez/concourse-talk/PITCHME.md

 - Maintained by Pivotal
 ---
 ## What is Concourse CI - TLDR?
-Is a continuous integration tool, which allows/forces users to declare all their CI pipelines configurations in yaml or containers.
+It's a continuous integration tool which creates environments and runs scripts.
+What makes Concourse CI unique is that it forces users to declare configuration upfront.
 ---
 ## What does that mean?
 - CI pipeline configurations and tasks can be checked into version control